USCiLab/cereal/_includes/main.markdown

 ### xCEREAL requires a compliant C++11 compiler

 cereal uses features new to C++11 and requires a fairly compliant C++ compiler to work properly.  cereal has been confirmed to work on g++ 4.7.3, clang++ 3.3, and MSVC 2013 (or newer).
-It may work on older versions, but there is no emphasis on supporting them.
+It may work on older versions, but there is no emphasis on supporting them.  cereal works under both libstdc++ and libc++ when using gcc or clang.

 ---